 Take some time, and patiently study your abilities, your new activities and learn to do what is necessary to get the job done one step at a time.
-In time, you will gain the confidence and the abilities to perform better and more efficiently.
+In time, you will gain confidence and the ability to perform better and more efficiently.

 So, this is one valuable life lesson, I think people should keep in mind when making changes in their lives or careers.

-As I already mentioned, overtraining can lead to injuries and can be harmful for your body.
-You need to pace yourself, so that your body and mind get adjusted properly to the new mileage, paces and other training goals you have set for yourself.
+As I already mentioned, overtraining can lead to injuries and can be harmful to your body.
+You need to pace yourself so that your body and mind get adjusted properly to the new mileage, paces, and other training goals you have set for yourself.